List of Abbott Elementary characters: Courtney Pierce

-Courtney is formerly a student of Melissa who is later troublesome for Janine when transferred to her class.
+Courtney is formerly a student of Melissa who is troublesome for Janine when transferred to her class.
 After discussion, Melissa and Janine realize that Courtney is not challenged as much as she should be.
 She later returns in the second season, aiding Ava during her Shark Tank-style debate for the school's grant money.
-She re-appears later in the series, in various episodes.
+In season 5, she is part of Melissa's sixth grade class.